by Ari Salonen

 You can’t control the market.
 A number of factors are at play when determining conditions that are either favorable, or unfavorable, and as a Head of Corp Dev, you really cannot control those.
 You can mostly control hiring, but you will likely make hiring mistakes at some point.
 No matter what pieces you put in place to objectively rank a candidate, a lot of the decision relies on judgement.
-When it comes to processes though, you can absolutely control what is put in place for your team.
-Having a standardized, repeatable process is crucial to the success of M&A teams, and that is something within your direct control!
-Even if you make a mistake hiring someone that is less competent than you originally thought, it won’t impact the business as much if they have a proven, effective playbook to follow.
+When it comes to processes, though, you can absolutely control what is put in place for your team.
+Having a standardized, repeatable process, which M&A software can facilitate, is crucial to the success of deal teams, and that is something within your direct control!
+Even if you make a mistake hiring someone that is less competent than you originally thought, it won’t impact the business as much if they have an effective, proven due diligence checklist or post-merger integration checklist to follow.

 3. Overlook When to Hold’em, and When to Fold’em

 This is a classic mistake in corporate development.
 Someone gets excited about a potential target early in the deal process, and then fails to see the red flags along the way.
 Building guardrails and fail-safes into your process is the best way to avoid this common misstep.
 Decision points need to be formally built into your M&A pipeline management process so that you can recognize when a deal no longer aligns with your strategic goals and initiatives.